nicolezhi/cse15-lab-reports/lab-report-5.md

 "Hello,

 You are correct that the merge method is not working.
-Have you tried looking to see if there may be a typo when you increment the indexes?"
+Have you tried looking to see if you are adding an element from the correct list?
+Remember that `index1` corresponds to `list1` and `index2` corresponds to `list2`."

 ***